scottrobertson/rails-vue-template/README.md

 # Rails + Vue.js SPA Template

-A simple template using a Vue.js single page application inside Rails using Webpacker along with a Rails API.
+A simple template for creating a Vue.js single page application inside Rails using Webpacker along with a Rails API.

 Mainly used for my own personal projects, so please remove/adapt things as you need.